stackbit-themes/stackbit-examples/i18n-multi-brand/README.md

 ℹ️ To switch between brands, change the `CURRENT_BRAND_SLUG` variable value in your `.env` file, and then restart both the Next.js server (`npm run dev` process) and the `stackbit dev` command.

-## Creating Multi-Brand Stackbit Projects via the UI
+## Creating Multi-Brand Netlify Create Projects via the UI

 While in local development you can switch between brands by setting the needed env. variable and restaring, when providing cloud-based projects for editors, you'd normally want to have one always-on project for each brand.